 A simple minimalist bathroom may seem appealing to your design tastes, but you’ll regret it when you’re in need of more toilet paper, and it’s not stored under the sink.
 You might have to forgo that pedestal sink or exposed plumbing design in favor of cabinets.
 Find other ways to extend space and minimize clutter, such as using neutral, light colors for the walls, limiting decor to one or two items, or even cutting out a bathtub and leaving only a clear shower door.

-Call the licensed and bonded team at Advanced Builders & Contractors for bathroom remodeling service in Los Angeles.
+Call the licensed and insured team at Advanced Builders & Contractors for bathroom remodeling service in Los Angeles.